-We now present some numerical experiments that we performed to illustrate the results.
+We now present the numerical experiments that we performed to illustrate the results.
 We consider a system where users initiate file transfer requests as a Poisson process.
-At most M = 20 users are admitted into the system simultaneously.
+At most M = 20users are admitted into the system simultaneously.
 Users which generate download requests when there are already M transfers in progress are blocked and lost.
 The system operates in a time-slotted fashion, with a slot duration of 1.67 ms (600 slots per second) as in the CDMA 1xEV-DO system.
 Throughout, we assume that the users have independent Rayleigh fading channels.

-We consider three different scenarios for the distribution of the mean SNR: (I) identical to 0 dB for all users; (II) a bi-modal distribution, either -2.0 dB or 4.0 dB with equal probability; (III) a linearized version of the distribution plotted in Figure 1 taken from [4].
+We consider three different scenarios for the distribution of the mean SNR: (I) identical to 0 dB for all users; (II) a bi-modal distribution, either -2.0 dB or 4.0 dB with equal probability; (III) a linearized version of the distribution plotted in Fig. 1 taken from [5] with mean 1.0 dB.